-Noting that the inclusion of lags and leads in a static framework may induce correlation in the error terms, as robustness we investigate any time-related effect of the policy on employment changes rather than on levels, using two methods similar to Addison et al. (2015) and Meer and West (2016).
-First, we report a differenced specification to assess if the minimum wage acts on employment-to-population growth rather than on its stock:
+Moreover, Figure 14 (Appendix B.1) provides further evidence that the Thai labour market has been flexible in absorbing the policy changes through no systematic contraction in the covered sectors (Industry and Services), and partial employment adjustments between large and smaller sized firms.
+Noting that the inclusion of lags and leads in a static framework may induce correlation in the error terms, as robustness we investigate any time-related effect of the policy on employment changes rather than on levels, using two methods similar to Addison et al. (2015) and Meer and West (2016) (reported in Appendix B.2, explaining models and limitations).